-- It's time to add to your Data Exploration Project Slide Template. - Locate the "Measures of Center and Spread" section of your Exploration Project.
-Type the standard deviations you just identified into the tables for the corresponding columns. - Now, add your interpretations of the standard deviations and record any questions that emerged in the "My Questions" section at the end of the slide deck.
+It's time to add to your Data Exploration Project Slide Template.

+• Locate the "Measures of Center and Spread" section of your Exploration Project.
+Type the standard deviations you just identified into the tables for the corresponding columns.

+• Now, add your interpretations of the standard deviations and record any questions that emerged in the "My Questions" section at the end of the slide deck.
-Synthesize

-Share your findings with the class!
+Have students share their findings.

-Did you discover anything surprising or interesting about your dataset?

-What questions did the standard deviations inspire you to ask?
+- Did you discover anything surprising or interesting about your dataset? - What questions did the standard deviations inspire you to ask? - Were there any surprises when you compared your findings with other students?

-When your compared their findings with other students, did they make any interesting discoveries?